guohuayan/WSR_maximization_for_RIS_system/README.md

 + ``converge_AO_perfect.m'': Alternating optimization approach illustrated in Section III.
 Note that, to support the Riemannian conjugate gradient (RCG) algorithm, one should download the Manopt toolbox from <https://www.manopt.org/> at first.
 + ``converge_A2_perfect.m'': Proposed algorithm under the perfect CSI setup.
 + ``converge_A2_imperfect.m'': Proposed algorithm under the imperfect CSI setup.

+## Some of My Related Works
+### IRS channel estimation
++ H. Guo and V. K. N. Lau, "Uplink Cascaded Channel Estimation for Intelligent Reflecting Surface Assisted Multiuser MISO Systems," in IEEE Transactions on Signal Processing, vol. 70, pp. 3964-3977, 2022. (see <https://ieeexplore.ieee.org/document/9839429>).

+We propose a novel two-stage channel estimation protocol without the need of on-off amplitude control to avoid the reflection power loss.
+One may refer the source code from <https://github.com/guohuayan/IRS_Channel_Estimation>

+### IRS phase shift optimization with statistical CSI
++ H. Guo, Y. -C. Liang and S. Xiao, "Intelligent Reflecting Surface Configuration With Historical Channel Observations," in IEEE Wireless Communications Letters, vol. 9, no. 11, pp. 1821-1824, Nov.
+2020. (see <https://ieeexplore.ieee.org/document/9120336>).

+We propose a general IRS statistical CSI configuration algorithm, which can be adopted to any statistical CSI model even for the case when there is no LoS link between BS and IRS.
+One may refer the source code from <https://github.com/guohuayan/IRS_opt_statistical_CSI>

 ## Note
 You may cite us by